stoplightio/docs/articles/prism/runtime.md

 ### Console

 The console objects gives you access to the Scenario Collection Logs.
-Use it to debug your sceanrios.
+Use it to debug your scenarios.

 ```js
 /**